Best daily deals

 Why would you get a portable music player instead of using your phone?

 Now that the headphone jack has disappeared from smartphones, there’s a small but vocal segment of music lovers that need a way to use their wired cans that isn’t tied to a computer.
 In fact, I’m one of these people.
-I often find myself travelling around with dubious access to internet, and streaming access is poor at best.
+I often find myself traveling around with dubious access to the internet, and streaming access is poor at best.
 Ever drive across the great plains?
 Not so great cell reception there, is it?

 It's one of those things that you'll likely never need—until you do.